 What do you do?
 Take your business elsewhere.

 There are a number of opportunities to display your ads to your target audience using programmatic ad buying.
 In simplest terms, with programmatic advertising, you use a software (or pay someone to use the software for you) to place bids, display your ads on applicable websites, and optimize their performance.
-Try Adistry, Mantis, and Choozle, which are all marijuana-friendly.
+Try Adistry and Mantis which are both marijuana-friendly.

 2. Tweets, Not Ads